haqer1/arangodb-spring-data-rational/README.md

 as well as visual & perceptional aspects (simpler due to less clutter, less ambiguous), etc.).

 ### <a id="calc"></a>Cumulative efficiencies: simple sample calculations for various numbers of persisted entities
+Assuming average record size difference to be as shown in example above for [single record](#a-id-single-a-single-record):
 ![Alt text](docs/include/img/efficiencies.png?raw=true "Efficiencies")

 Conclusion: this implementation is significantly more efficient in terms of disk space, memory, bandwidth, & CPU usage, as well as in terms of latency, operational expenses, & productivity; & is better in terms of visual & perceptional aspects (simpler due to less clutter, less ambiguous), & in terms of